sergiouve/hidro/README.md

 Use it to quickly create a styleguide, views and components on a fully navigable web.

 #### What is it not?
-Hidro is not supposed to be used to power a production ready webapp, it is designed to just prototype/design it.
+Hidro is not supposed to be used to power a *real life* production webapp, it is designed to just prototype/design it.

 <a name="installation"></a>
 ## Installation